mahta-khoobi/CRUD-Project-Online-Shop-ASP.NET-MVC/README.md

-// See Sample2 and different branches for the final development
+// See Sample2 and feature-1.02-SOLID&DI_WithStoredProcedure branch for the final development